jgjin/not-quite-an-expert/content/posts/employment_market.md

 4. **Self-organization:** individuals act on their own without a dominant enforced authority

 This is in contrast to a democracy, which upon voting on some decision usually relies on a dominant authority (“the government”) to enforce those decisions.
+Rules and norms in self-organized groups are less formally determined, and often subject to more frequent change.

 5. **Algorithms:** models trained on previous data make decisions on new data